 - In determining eligibility, only the most recent course attempt will be considered.

 - Cumulative GPA: To meet the program mission of preparing diverse students with interests in urban primary care for entry into medical school, applicants will be evaluated holistically to determine potential for success in the program and potential for admission to medical school after completion of program requirements.
-While a cumulative GPA of at least 3.0 is recommended, candidates with lower cumulative GPA who demonstrate pattern of improvement over time can be considered in our holistic admissions process.
+While a cumulative GPA of at least 3.0 is recommended, candidates with a lower cumulative GPA who demonstrate pattern of improvement over time can be considered in our holistic admissions process.

 Medical School Prerequisites